verifai-ai/optimizer/README.md

 ==============================================================================

 # VerifAI Optimizer
-Verifying hardware and software with deep learning Here is a link to the entire article published on Arxiv describing this experiment.
+Verifying hardware and software with deep learning.
+Here is a link to the entire article published on Arxiv describing this experiment.
 [Doing better than random](https://arxiv.org/abs/1909.13168)